gstackio/gstack-bosh-environment/README.md

 arguments.
 As they are learning BOSH, it's hard for them to get rapidly organized.

-So, operators often begin their project, scattering the various pieces in an unorganized manner.
-Once they start putting these into Git, it's hard for them to reorganizing the whole thing in a meaningful manner.
-They are lacking recommendations for best practice in organizing their manifests, operations files, and command arguments.
+So, they start their project scattering the various pieces in an unorganized manner.
+Once they start putting these into Git, it's hard for them to reorganize the whole thing in a meaningful manner.
+They are lacking recommendations and best practice at organizing BOSH manifests, Ops files, and command arguments.

 Then come day-2 concerns.
-Because deployment manifests are in most cases based on 3rd party base manifests, as they evolve to stay in line with the software that is deployed.
-Tracking those 3rd-party base manifests and keeping the process easy when it comes to upgrading (the software along with its base deployment manifests) is not straightforward.
+Because deployment manifests are in most cases based on 3rd party base manifests, shipped in Git repositories.
+They evolve along with the software that is deployed.
+And it's not straightforward to track those 3rd-party base manifests and keep the process easy when it comes to upgrading the software along with its base deployment manifests.
 Should the base manifests be copied/pasted into the environment repository?
 Should they be submoduled?
 Or kept aside, as separate Git clones?

-Finally, the various BOSH v2 commands involved in day-to-day interactions with a BOSH environment quickly tend to become complicated, with lots of arguments.
-These are really part of the desired state of the environment.
-The naive way of tracking that in Git is to put them in plain shell scripts.
-But this creates duplication for commands that share similar (and related) sets of arguments.
+Finally, the various BOSH v2 commands involved in day-to-day interactions with a BOSH environment quickly tend to involve lots of arguments, which are definitely part of the desired state of the environment.
+The usual way of versionning these, is to use simple shell scripts.
+But this naive approach creates duplication for commands that share similar and related sets of arguments.
 So, getting it right at versioning the `bosh` command arguments *and* avoiding duplication is not easy.